mortendk/saga11/src/content/page/frontpage_content.md

 ---
-title: Section page
+title: contact page yo
 eleventyExcludeFromCollections: false
-layout: page/page.njk
+layout: page/contact.njk
 ---
 I want this to be a specfic section